francogassibe/-Design-of-a-closed-loop-system-to-control-the-positioning-of-a-car-in-small-scale/README.md

 # Control of car position

-In this projet we implemented a position control of a litle car we also mecanicaly designed from scratch
+In this projet we implemented a position control of a litle car we also mecanicaly designed from scratch 3D printing it.

 ![](Projet/Photo.jpg)